 Working on a tug or barge can be a dangerous occupation.
 If you were injured on the job, we can help you seek just compensation.
-Contact the Willis Law Firm to speak with a barge injury lawyer today.
+Contact the Willis Law Firm to speak with a barge accident lawyer today.

-Licensed in Texas and New York, attorney David Willis brings more than 30 years’ experience to representing injured barge workers nationwide.
+Licensed in Texas and New York, barge accident attorney David Willis brings more than 30 years’ experience to representing injured barge workers nationwide.
 If you were injured while working on a tugboat or barge, the Jones Act and other maritime laws may protect you, and you may be entitled to financial compensation for your medical expenses, your inability to work, and your other losses.
-Attorney David Willis can help you protect your rights, and he can help you seek maximum compensation for your barge injury.
+David Willis can help you protect your rights, and he can help you seek maximum compensation for your barge injury.
 To learn more, schedule a free initial consultation at the Willis Law Firm today.

 Common Risks for Barge Workers